 What is the Pipeline exactly?

 The Keystone Pipeline already exists.
-What doesn’t is its proposed expansion, the Keystone XL Pipeline.
-The existing one runs from oil sand fields in Alberta, Canada into the U.S., ending in Cushing, Oklahoma.
+What doesn’t exist fully yet is its proposed expansion, the Keystone XL Pipeline.
+The existing Keystone runs from oil sand fields in Alberta, Canada into the U.S., ending in Cushing, Oklahoma.

 The 1,700 new miles of pipeline would offer two sections of expansion.
-First, it would connect Cushing, Oklahoma, where there is a current bottleneck of oil, with the Gulf Coast of Texas, where oil refineries abound.
-Second, it would include a new section from Alberta to Kansas.
+First, a southern leg would connect Cushing, Oklahoma, where there is a current bottleneck of oil, with the Gulf Coast of Texas, where oil refineries abound.
+That leg went into operation in January 2014.
+Second, the pipeline would include a new section from Alberta to Kansas.
 It would pass through Bakken Shale region of eastern Montana and western North Dakota.
 Here, it will pass through a region where oil extraction is currently booming and take on some of this crude for transport.

 The specific states the line would travel through are Montana, South Dakota, Nebraska, Kansas, Oklahoma, and Texas.
 The line would cross through 16 counties in North and East Texas.
-(A map below lays out the existing and proposed routes.)
+This map lays out the existing and proposed routes:

 Map by TransCanada of the existing and proposed Keystone XL pipelines

 It’s unclear exactly how many jobs the pipeline will create.
 Some estimates have gone as high as 500,000, which is highly unlikely.
 TransCanada’s own evaluation estimates the pipeline would bring 20,000 new jobs to the US.
 (Factors such as direct vs. indirect employment and short-term versus long-term job creation fuel the discrepancies.)